 Coronavirus spreads in small droplets of water.
 This means that you would need to be in close contact with someone with the virus to become infected.
 That’s why the advice is to keep 2 metres away from other people who don’t live in your home.

 If it is not possible to stay 2 metres or more away from other people, it is advised to wear a face covering.
-In some locations such as on public transport and in many health settings, it is compulsory to wear a face covering.
-Children under the age of 3 should not wear a covering nor those who may find it difficult to manage them correctly (for example, primary age children unassisted, or those with respiratory conditions).
-The healthy Children website has more information on wearing face coverings.
+In some locations such as on public transport; enclosed spaces such as shops, supermarkets and banks as well as many healthcare settings, it is compulsory to wear a face covering for anyone over the age of 11.
+Children under the age of 3 should not wear a covering nor those who may find it difficult to manage them correctly and safely (for example, primary age children unassisted, or those with respiratory conditions).

 However, droplets containing coronavirus can survive for hours on hard surfaces like door handles and handrails.
 This means that children are much more likely to get the virus on their hands first.
 Children and people in general often touch their face where it is much easier for the virus to enter the body through the mouth, nose or eyes.